The Destination Danville Festival is back again this summer!

 Beyond the maker vendors, they boast a variety of food vendors.
 The many local restaurants in and around Danville's Historic Hendricks County Courthouse Square also provide multiple options to grab dinner before, during or after attending the market.

-For 2025, expect some new vendors they announce regularly on their Facebook page as well as multiple food and drink vendors.
+For 2026, expect some new vendors, announced regularly on their Facebook page, as well as multiple food and drink vendors.

 Insider Tips